 1. Watching the sunset from Sigiriya Rock Fortress

 One of the wonders of the world, Sigiriya Rock is a 660 ft. high fortress with a history thought to date back to 3rd Century BC.
-Surrounded by incredible man-made tanks, used to store water that was funneled up to the top of the rock, it’s an engineering masterpiece and a truly awe-inspiring sight to behold.
+Surrounded by incredible man-made tanks, used to store water that was funnelled up to the top of the rock, it’s an engineering masterpiece and a truly awe-inspiring sight to behold.
 For those willing to do some exercise, a climb to the top rewards you with some incredible views over the surrounding forests.

-2. Meandering through Galle Fort
+2. Meandering through the Galle Fort streets

 UNESCO heritage Galle Fort is a beautiful place to explore at any time of day, but there’s something really special about it at sunset and twilight.
 I travelled here just before a Poya Day – a monthly Buddhist lunar festival – and the twinkling lights added an extra air of mystery and beauty to this seaside town.

-It’s a historic place that feels at once both similar to Europe and yet very different; the pretty, narrow streets within the Fort feel more medieval than Sri Lankan, but the language you hear as the locals chat with their neighbours on their doorsteps alongside the spicy aroma and tropical breeze create a more exotic ambiance.
+It’s a historic place that feels at once both similar to Europe and yet very different; the pretty, narrow streets within the Fort feel more medieval than Sri Lankan, but the language you hear as the locals chat with their neighbours on their doorsteps alongside the spicy aroma and tropical breeze create a more exotic ambience.
 It’s particularly atmospheric to explore at dusk.
-Do make sure you stop for an ice cream at The Dairy Man as you seek out little shops and restaurants at your own pace.
+Do make sure you stop for ice cream at The Dairy Man as you seek out little shops and restaurants at your own pace.

 3. Meet Charles Carmichael at the Garrison Cemetery in Kandy